danifranco/EM_domain_adaptation/Attention_Y-Net/README.md

         Image and labels will be matched by the filename order, so it is important to keep the same order.

     - You will need at least two directories:
+        * `A_domain`: to store the A-domain dataset.
+        * `B_domain`: to store the B-domain dataset.
+        * If you want to try more combinations, you can add more.

+        As an example those used in our paper are: `Lucchi++`, `VNC` and `Kasthuri++`.

+        Which domain is the source and target one, will be specified later.

-        * `trainA`: to store the target dataset.
-Target dataset does not need `y/` folder with the labels.
-You only need `test/y` in the `test` section if you want to evaluate the model.
+        If you are going to train a single combination, for example, source: A-domain and target: B-domain, target labels (`"y/"` folders) will not be needed.
+You will only need `test/y` in the `test` section if you want to evaluate the model.
-        * `trainB`: to store the source dataset.
-        * (if you want to try more combinations, you can add more)

 - Train and evaluate the network:

     * **Step by step**: Using the `Att_YNet_Notebook.ipynb`.

         You only need to change variable values in the `Parameters` section and run all:

         1) Specify the path of your data in the `data_path` variable.
-        2) Specify from `data_path` the directory name with the `source` dataset and the directory name with `target` dataset.
+        2) Specify from `data_path` the directory name with the source dataset and the directory name with target dataset, in `source` and `target` named variables.
         3) Change as you want the values of the rest of the parameters.
-Depending on the Training step you should use different ones, as for example the `alpha` value.
+Depending on the training step, you should use different ones, as for example the `alpha` value.
 By default, the last training step parameters are set.
         4) Run all.

     * **All at once**: Using the `Att_YNet.py`.

         You only need to change variable values in the `Parameters` section and run all:

         1) Specify the path of your data in the `dataset_path` variable.
         2) Specify in one list, in the `datasets` variable, the datasets (directory names) you want to use from `dataset_path`.

-            **Note:** from this list all possible combinations will be trained the 3 steps and tested also.
+            **Note:** From this list, all possible combinations will be trained the 3 steps and tested also.

         3) Change as you want the values of the rest of the parameters.
 Those variables, with a list of 3 values, contain in order the value that will be used in each training step.